 The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted.

-The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due either to the number of transmit attempts exceeding dot11ShortRetryLimit, or due to the MSDU lifetime having been reached.
+The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID or the SCS stream specified by the SCSID that were discarded due either to the number of transmit attempts exceeding dot11ShortRetryLimit, or due to the MSDU lifetime having been reached.

-The MSDU Failed Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit.
+The MSDU Failed Count field contains the number of MSDUs for the TC or the TS specified by the TID or the SCS stream specified by the SCSID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit.

-The MSDU Multiple Retry Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted after more than one retransmission attempt.
+The MSDU Multiple Retry Count field contains the number of MSDUs for the TC or the TS specified by the TID or the SCS stream specified by the SCSID that were successfully transmitted after more than one retransmission attempt.

-The QoS CF-Polls Lost Count field contains the number of QoS (+)CF-Poll frames that were transmitted where there was no response from the QoS STA.
-QoS CF-Polls Lost Count are returned only if the reporting QoS STA is contained within an AP and the TID is for a TS.
-This field is set to 0 when QoS CF-Polls Lost Count is not returned.
+The QoS CF-Polls Lost Count/Delivery MSDU Count field contains the number of QoS (+)CF-Poll frames that were transmitted where there was no response from the QoS STA only if the reporting QoS STA is contained within an AP and the TID is for a TS.
+If the Traffic Identifier field contains an SCSID value, the QoS CF-Polls Lost Count/Delivery MSDU Count field contains the number of MSDUs for the SCS stream specified by the SCSID that were successfully transmitted within the delay bound specified in the Delay Bound field in the relevant TSPEC element.

-The Average Queue Delay field is the average queuing delay of the frames (MSDUs) that are passed to the MAC for the indicated peer STA address and the indicated traffic identifier.
+The Average Queue Delay field is the average queuing delay of the frames (MSDUs) that are passed to the MAC for the indicated peer STA address and the indicated TID or SCSID.
 Queue Delay is expressed in TUs and is measured from the time the MSDU is passed to the MAC until the point at which the first or only corresponding MPDU begins transmission.

-The Average Transmit Delay field is the average delay of the frames (MSDUs) that are successfully transmitted for the indicated Peer STA Address and TID.
+The Average Transmit Delay field is the average delay of the frames (MSDUs) that are successfully transmitted for the indicated Peer STA Address and TID or SCSID.
 Average Transmit Delay is measured from the time the MSDU is passed to the MAC until the point at which the entire MSDU has been successfully transmitted, including receipt of the final Ack frame from the peer STA if the QoSAck service class is being used.
 Average Transmit delay is expressed in units of TUs.

 The Bin 0 Range subfield value indicates the delay range of the first bin (Bin 0) of the transmit delay histogram, in units of TUs.
 It is also used to calculate the delay ranges of the other five bins making up the histogram.
 The delay range for each bin increases in a binary exponential fashion as follows: